SameetAsadullah/TCP-Client-Server-Communication/README.md

 <h1 align="center">TCP Client Server Communication</h1>

 ### Description
-A simple program coded in `C Language` to illustrate a `TCP Client Server Communication`.
+A simple program coded in `C Language` to illustrate a `TCP Client Server Communication` in `Socket Programming`.

 ### Manual
 1) Use following commands to `Compile and Run Server Code`: